 - Create an ubuntu-16 image mapping.

-- Create a simple blueprint that deploys a small machine with the ubuntu-16 operating system.
+- Create a simple cloud template that deploys a small machine with the ubuntu-16 operating system.